ImagicalMine/ImagicalMine/README.md

 ## How do I install ImagicalMine?

 Read the documentation for installing ImagicalMine [here](http://imagicalmine.readthedocs.org/en/latest/installation.html).
-You can also go to the Jenkins server by clicking the picture below.
+You can also go to the Jenkins server by clicking the picture below.<br>
  <a href="http://jenkins.imagicalcorp.ml:8080/job/ImagicalMine/">![Unofficial-Downloadpng](http://s4.postimg.org/8u7blm3r1/imagical.png)</a>

 ## I'm on a MCPE server hosting provider.
 How can I install ImagicalMine from there?